Skip to content ↓

 More summative assessments are completed every new term, assessing grapheme-phoneme correspondence and word reading.
 The impact of interventions feeds into this, so it is very much a working document between summative assessment points.
 Pupil progress meetings ensure that the Reading Lead can keep track of pupil progress and support teachers in ensuring accelerated progress for those falling behind.

 Staff at The Whiteoak Academies are skilled in ensuring the full engagement of all pupils within the whole class phonics lesson.
-As part of this, they may determine that certain children sit within the teacher’s direct eye-line or more closely to a supporting TA or have additional scaffolds to assist them.
+As part of this, they may determine that certain children sit within the teacher’s direct eye-line or more closely to a supporting learning partner or have additional scaffolds to assist them.

 Supporting pupils who are new to the school